How To Infuse Honey

 - Scoop the honey into your LEVO reservoir.
 Make sure all of the contents of your herb pod are submerged and close the lid.

-- Set your LEVO to 105°F and infuse for 30-120 minutes, depending on your herb choice.
+Set your LEVO to 105°F-115°F and infuse for 120-240 minutes, depending on your herb choice.
 Use our time and temperature calculator to be precise, or visit the LEVO Love Club private facebook group for specific suggestions.

 - While the honey is still warm, dispense your infusion into an airtight container, such as a reusable glass jar.
 Use your Herb Press to strain as efficiently as possible and ensure you get every last drop of the infusion***.

 - Keep your honey infusion in your pantry.
 Or, for maximum freshness, keep your infusions organized and accessible by pouring them into freezer-safe Herb Blocks.